Scholarship & Tuition Assistance

 - A teacher, who is familiar with the child, should complete page 5.

-- Mail the original completed application, along with the IRS tax return to the attention of Cori Solomon, Camp Director.
+- If you completed a paper application, mail the original completed application, along with the IRS tax return to the attention of Rachel Chadwin, Asnt.
+Camp Director.
 Please submit only once.
 Faxed or e-mailed copies are highly discouraged.

 Mail: Appel Farm Arts Camp, P.O.
 Box 888, Elmer, NJ 08318